Li-Tian/neo/Documentation/articles/smart_contract.md

 ## Contract Migrate

-Smart contract support upgrade operations after release, but upgrade interfacess need to be reserved in the old contract.<br/>
+Smart contract support upgrade operations after release, but upgrade interfaces need to be reserved in the old contract.<br/>
 The contract upgrade mainly calls the `Neo.Contract.Migrate` method:

 ```c#
 Contract Migrate(byte[] script, byte[] parameter_list, byte return_type, ContractPropertyState contract_property_state, string name, string version, string author, string email, string description);
 ```

-When the upgrade interface is invoked in the old contract, it will create a new contract based on the parameters passed in.
-If the old contract has a storage area, it will move the new contract.
+When the upgrade interface invoked in the old contract, it will create a new contract based on the parameters passed in.
+If the old contract has a storage area, it will move to the new contract.
 After upgrade, the old contract and storage will be deleted.

 ## Contract Destory

 Smart contract support destruction operations after release, but need to reserve the destruction interfaces in the old contract.

-The contract destruction mainly calls the `Neo.Contract.Destroy方法` method:
+The contract destruction mainly calls the `Neo.Contract.Destroy` method:

 ```c#
 void Destroy();